Panda Express String Bean Chicken Breast (Copycat Recipe)

 8. How to Make String Bean Chicken

-9. Panda Express String Bean Chicken Breast (Copycat Recipe) Recipe
+9. Panda Express String Bean Chicken Recipe

 Combine your chicken and green beans with onions in a light and tasty ginger soy sauce.
 This combination makes a fantastic stir-fry recipe.
 It is perfect with white rice, brown rice, or fried rice for a complete meal!
 You will be making this copycat recipe on repeat each week!

-String Bean Chicken Breast Ingredients
+Ingredients in String Bean Chicken

-• Chicken breasts – Boneless, chicken breast halves are easy to use and can be cooked quickly.
-Flatten your chicken breast a bit before sautéing.
+• Chicken – Boneless, chicken breast halves are easy to use and can be cooked quickly.
+Flatten your tender chicken breast a bit before sautéing.
 You will want your chicken to reach an internal temperature of 165 degrees Fahrenheit.
 Chicken thighs are tender and juicy, which will work out with this recipe too.

 • Cornstarch – Holds together the chicken breast and while it is cooking helps crisp up the edges while the inside of the chicken is soft, tender, and juicy!

 • Olive oil – Gives the chicken breast a slightly nutty and savory taste while vegetable oil is more neutral tasting.
+You can also try a little sesame oil, but bear in mind that a little goes a long way.

-Ingredients for Light Ginger Soy Sauce
+Light Ginger Soy Sauce

 Combine all the ginger soy sauce ingredients in a bowl and create this deliciously flavored sauce that covers the chicken and beans.
 Simmer over medium-high heat until the sauce is thickened and blended together well.
 This sauce is sweet, salty, savory, and comforting in every way!